-Here are our top 13 reasons to take a vacation to Florida in 2021.
+Here are our top 13 reasons to vacation in Florida (2022)

 - Great Weather